Bankfoot

 Bankfoot is a village in Perth and Kinross, Scotland, approximately 8 mi north of Perth and 7 mi south of Dunkeld.
 Bankfoot had a population of 1,136 in 2001.
 In the 2011 Census the population of Bankfoot was 1,110 people with there being a slightly higher number of male residents (51.4%) than female residents (48.6%).
 It was found that 33% of Bankfoot residents were aged 60 or older.

 Education

 The village has a primary school – Auchtergaven Primary School – which is named after the Church of Scotland parish of Auchtergaven, in which Bankfoot resides.

-Pubs and hotels

-The village has two licensed premises: the Bankfoot Inn and the Atholl Inn.
-The Bankfoot Inn is a restored 18th-century coaching inn which has a public bar with real ales, a lounge bar with fire and a restaurant.
-The inn hosts live music every month and also hosts a weekly "open session", to which musicians can bring an instrument and join in.
-The inn also has bedrooms.
-The Atholl is further north on the main street and also serves food.

 Public spaces

 The Bankfoot Church Centre opened in October 2008 to replace the nineteenth century church building which was destroyed by fire in February 2004.
 The building is used every day by many groups, fitting its tag line during the build "Bankfoot Church and Community Building Together".

 Sport

 Football

 Bankfoot was home to the junior football club Bankfoot Athletic.